CommonJS Module Resolution

 "main": "lodash.js"

-That "main" value gets resolved relative to the package directory.
+}The "main" value is resolved relative to the package directory.
 If "main" points to "./dist/index.js", the resolved file is /path/to/node_modules/lodash/dist/index.js.
 If "main" is missing, Node falls back to index.js in the package root.

 {